The Finite-Element Method (FEM) is a computationally method to

 Citing:

-www.thecomputationalphysicist.com.
-This is not required, but greatly
+These requests are not required, but are greatly appreciated.